Ecuadorian Navy: Coast Guard

 The Coast Guard (Cuerpo de Guardacostas de la Armada) became fully operational in 1980.
 Their mission is to control maritime activities on national territory, including all river zones.
-The objective is the internal security, protection of human life at sea and environmental protection.
-It disposes of around 250 men and 30 major as well as 40 smaller, partially very modern patrol vessels.
+The objectives are internal security, protection of human life at sea, and environmental protection.
+It consists of around 250 men and 30 major as well as 40 smaller modern patrol vessels.

 In 2011 Ecuador ordered four 26.5 m patrol vessels based on the Damen Stan 2600 design for the Coast Guard.

 Marines

 The Naval Infantry Corps (Cuerpo de Infanteria de Marina) was formed on 12 November 1962.
 It maintains a strength of around 1700 marines, with their HQ in Guayaquil.
 The units are individually spread across the naval coast of Ecuador and are equipped with infantry support weapons, including 60 mm and 81 mm mortars, 106 mm recoilless rifles (RCLs) and Humvees.
 However, it lacks amphibious assault and sealift capacity.
 The Ecuadorian Marines are to maintain a high level of alert in order to execute special operations in difficult territory as well as to provide a fast response to counter amphibious incursions.
 Structure: